easysnmp/easysnmp/README.md

 the [Net-SNMP website](http://www.net-snmp.org/) for more information about SNMP.

-This module provides a full featured, tri-lingual SNMP (SNMPv3, SNMPv2c, SNMPv1) client API.
+This module provides a full featured SNMP client API supporting all dialects of the SNMP protocol.

 ## Quick Start ##